Bucketlist Travels logo

 • Beijing, China

-The former retreat of China’s imperial rulers, the Summer Palace in Beijing is a masterpiece of classical Chinese garden design on a truly awesome scale.
+The former retreat of China’s imperial rulers, the Summer Palace is a masterpiece of classical Chinese garden design on a truly awesome scale.
 Artificial hills, lakes, opulent buildings and graceful arched bridges convene in carefully orchestrated harmony.

-The gardens were first built in the 12th century but were developed to their artistic height during the Qing Dynasty (AD 1644 – 1912).
-Several of the palace buildings hold historical artefacts and exhibits, including possessions belonging to the formidable Empress Dowager.
+Now a UNESCO World Heritage Site, the gardens, 12km northwest of the Forbidden City, were first built in the 12th century but were developed to their artistic height during the Qing Dynasty (1644 – 1912).

 Good for age: 13+